pixel

 What is a FBA?

-A functional behavior assessment/analysis (FBA) is a process for collecting information/data to help understand why problem behaviors occur.
+A functional behavioral assessment/analysis (FBA) is a process for collecting information/data to help understand why problem behaviors occur.
 The data will also help identify ways to address the behaviors.
 A FBA is then used to develop a behavior intervention plan (BIP).

 How do I request a FBA?